-AMH believes it must be accountable for the waste we generate.
-We are proud to report that all our waste, which consists of plastics and diesel oil, continues to be 100% disposed of by recycling.
-AMH does not produce any hazardous waste from our operations and there were no significant spills experienced in FY2021.
-AMH has reduced the total amount of waste produced from FY2019 to FY2020 due to a decrease in the amount of diesel used for vehicle maintenance.
-In FY2021, because of increased operations, total waste produced has increased as compared to FY2020.
+AMH believes it must be accountable for the waste it generates.
+AMH is proud to report that all its waste, which consists of plastics and diesel oil, continues to be 100% disposed of by recycling.
+AMH does not produce any hazardous waste from its operations and there were no significant spills experienced in FY2022.
+Due to the increased operations, the total amount of waste produced has increased from FY2020 to FY2021.
+In FY2022, because of the decrease in the amount of plastics used for operations, total waste produced has decreased as compared to FY2021.